Purpose of the document

 A multichannel solution

-For each channel, WL Sips has various interfaces that provide you with homogeneous, unified management of your payments.
+For each channel, Worldline Sips has various interfaces that provide you with homogeneous, unified management of your payments.

 This choice primarily depends on the hosting you choose for your payment pages:

 - Your customer is redirected to the payment page hosted by Worldline -> Sips Paypage with or without iFrame.